LCC-CIT/CS233JS-CourseMaterials/Labs/Lab03/Lab03_Instructions_ClassesAndFeatures.md

 #### Set Up a GitHub Account

 If you don’t already have a GitHub account, create one now.
+As a student, you can get a free pro account plus other benefits by joining [GitHub Education](https://github.com/education).

 If you haven’t already installed Git on your computer, [download it](https://git-scm.com/downloads) and install it now.